Skip to content

 -L, --limit <N> Maximum scheduled messages to return

-Human output in a TTY or with --output=human renders a table.
+Output in a TTY or with --output=human renders a table.
 CHANNEL uses a readable #channel or @user name when Slack metadata is readable, and DM marks direct-message conversations:

 ID CHANNEL DM POST_AT TEXT